MortenHarding/docker-mvs38j/README.md

 # Detailed procedures for starting and using the containers

-To start a single container, instead of all containers, e.g. for  MVS/CE
+## Start a single container, instead of all containers, e.g. for  MVS/CE

 ```sh
 docker run -it --name myMVS -p 3270:3270/tcp mhardingdk/mvs